Example of burn spots a common electroplating issue

 1. Uneven Plating Thickness

-You notice that the thickness of the plating varies significantly across the part.
+Problem: The thickness of the plating is inconsistent across the part.

 Causes:

-• Poor Agitation: Insufficient movement of the plating solution can lead to areas of low current density receiving less deposit.
+• Poor Agitation: Inadequate movement of the plating solution results in areas of low current density, leading to uneven deposits.

 Solutions:

-• Optimize Part Placement: Ensure parts are evenly spaced and consider using a jig or rack designed for even current distribution.
+• Optimize Part Placement: Arrange parts with even spacing, using a jig or rack for consistent current distribution.

-• Improve Agitation: Use air or mechanical agitation to keep the solution moving uniformly around the parts.
+• Improve Agitation: Utilize air or mechanical agitation to maintain uniform solution movement around parts.

 2. Poor Adhesion

-The plating peels off or can be easily scratched off the substrate.
+Problem: The plating peels or scratches easily off the substrate.

 Causes:

-• Surface Contamination: Oils, oxides, or other residues can prevent proper adhesion.
+• Surface Contamination: Oils, oxides, and residues hinder adhesion.

-• Incorrect Pre-Treatment: Inadequate cleaning or activation processes.
+• Incorrect Pre-Treatment: Insufficient cleaning or activation before plating.

 Solutions:

-• Thorough Cleaning: Implement a rigorous cleaning process, possibly including ultrasonic cleaning or solvent degreasing.
+• Thorough Cleaning: Use an intensive cleaning process like ultrasonic cleaning or solvent degreasing.

-• Proper Activation: Use appropriate activation solutions or processes to prepare the surface for plating.
+• Proper Activation: Apply appropriate activation solutions or processes to prepare the surface for plating.

 3. Blistering or Pitting

-Small bubbles or pits appear on the surface of the plating.
+Problem: Small bubbles or pits appear on the plated surface.

 Causes:

-• Hydrogen Embrittlement: Often seen in high-strength steels, caused by hydrogen absorption during plating.
+• Hydrogen Embrittlement: Often seen in high-strength steels due to hydrogen absorption during plating.

 • Contaminated Solution: Impurities in the plating bath can lead to gas formation.